 Applicants to the computer science and software engineering degree programs are expected to:

 - Meet the Graduate College's grade-point-average requirement of not less than 2.75 on a 4.0 scale on the last 60 undergraduate semester hours.

-- The computer science programs require an official Graduate Record Exam (GRE) score to be submitted prior to admission consideration with a preferred score of 286 and no less than 140 on the verbal section (effective Fall 2015) and 148 on the quantitative section.
-If you took the GRE within the last five years and prior to the new examination, the following preferred scores will be considered: 1000 (minimum of 300 verbal and 600 quantitative).
+- The computer science programs require an official Graduate Record Exam (GRE) score to be submitted prior to admission consideration with competitive scores in the verbal reasoning and quantitative reasoning sections.
 GRE scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to our university's Graduate College.
 The college code for Texas State University is 006667.
 The Educational Testing Service can be contacted at www.ets.org/gre.
 Texas State applicants are required to take only the General Test.
 The GRE may be waived if the applicant holds a master’s degree from an accredited US institution.
 GRE waiver requests submitted to the department are reviewed on a case-by-case basis if the degree earned was granted from an accredited international university.

 - International students must satisfy the Graduate College TOEFL requirement: minimum of 550 (paper-based), 213 (computer-based), and 78 (iBT).